manalipatel9/ai-case-study/README.md

 It is in the Space Exploration field.

 * What have been the major trends and innovations of this field over the last 5-10 years?<br/>
 Virgin Galactic had a commercial spaceflight where civilians were able to fly to space.
-SpaceX built spacecrafts that could be reused, the most notable is the Falcon 9.
+SpaceX built  a spacecraft that could be reused, the most notable is the Falcon 9.

 * What are the other major companies in this field?<br/>
 There are many other companies that are doing amazing in the space exploration field, the most notable ones besides NASA are SpaceX, Blue Origin, Virgin Galactic, and Axiom Space just to name a few.